 In my excitement I failed to notice I had not moved the exposure compensation dial from the position I had needed for photographing the moon the night before.
 Most of the photographs I took were very dark as a result!
 Thankfully I realised and managed to take enough photographs to be able to identify them as Bottlenose Dolphins.
 It was wonderful to watch them.
 They were so close in shore, and I was standing near the house.
 It was some time before they moved off out of easy sight.

 The HWDT have an app making it much easier to record a sighting.
 It is called Whaletrack.
 This was the first time I used it and it was very easy.
 Having taken photographs it was good to be able to identify the species.
 Otherwise it can be quite difficult to recognise whether you are seeing a Harbour porpoise or a Dolphin!

 I have never seen an Orca, but occasionally there are sightings near us.
 So it is worth keeping an eye.

 A while back I was alerted to the passage of Orca from Caliach Point towards the Treshnish Isles, and we rushed out for a look!
 We scanned the flat calm sea for sightings, without any luck.
 We watched an Otter swim ashore from quite a distance offshore.
 The sea was mirror calm which makes searching very easy.

 I searched for quite a while, methodically scanning the water with the binoculars as the sun was beginning to set.
 I was disappointed not to see them myself, but loved the thought that they were out there somewhere, not that far away.
 And the sunset was beautiful!

-If you want to do some guided sea-watching on Mull please contact Ewan at Nature Scotland.
+If you want to do some guided sea-watching on Mull please look at the Hebridean Shape and Dolphin Trust who offer sea-watching trips and Nature Scotland.